ibm-cloud-docs/pattern-webapp-openshift-vpc/reference-architecture-pattern-name.md

 Figure 1 `<!Reference Architecture for cluster design of E-commerce microservices solution->`

-Figure 2 illustrates ....overview text here.

-![A diagram of a computer network Description automatically generated](./image2.png)

-Figure 2

-figure 2 detailed diagram description here

 ## Design scope

 {: #design-scope}

-Following the [Architecture Framework](https://test.cloud.ibm.com/docs-draft/architecture-framework?topic=architecture-framework-taxonomy), SAP on VPC covers design considerations and architecture decisions for the following aspects and domains:
+Following the [Architecture Framework](https://test.cloud.ibm.com/docs-draft/architecture-framework?topic=architecture-framework-taxonomy), RedHat OpenShift on VPC covers design considerations and architecture decisions for the following aspects and domains:

 <!-- include all aspectsand domains relavant to the pattern below -->